firmata/arduino/readme.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/firmata/arduino?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Firmata is a protocol for communicating with microcontrollers from software on a host computer.
 The [protocol](https://github.com/firmata/protocol) can be implemented in firmware on any microcontroller architecture as well as software on any host computer software package.
-The arduino repository described here is a Firmata library for Arduino and Arduino-compatible devices.
+The Arduino repository described here is a Firmata library for Arduino and Arduino-compatible devices.
 If you would like to contribute to Firmata, please see the [Contributing](#contributing) section below.

 ##Usage